fcaylus/wanikani-stats/README.md

 Hosted here if you want to try: [wkstats.tranqyll.fr](https://wkstats.tranqyll.fr).

-NOTE: It is still a Work In Progress.

 ![App demo](https://github.com/fcaylus/wanikani-stats/raw/master/public/showcase.gif)

 ## About

-There are actually two main statistics website for WaniKani: [wkstats.com](https://wkstats.com) and [wkstats.com:10001](https://wkstats.com:10001).
+There are actually two main statistics website for WaniKani: [wkstats.com](https://wkstats.com)and [wkstats.com:10001](https://wkstats.com:10001).
-I wanted to create a new app with more modern technology, [WaniKani API V2](https://docs.api.wanikani.com/) and share its source code so everyone can contribute.
+I wanted to create a new app with more modern technology, [WaniKani API V2](https://docs.api.wanikani.com/) support, and share its source code so everyone can contribute.

+That how this project was born !

 It uses the following technologies: